ffernn-dev/website-remake/docs/README.md

 code index.js
 ```

-1. Write the Python Script to query the SQL database and construct the JSON file.
+1. Insert this Javascript above the express setup in index.js to query the SQL database and construct the JSON file.

+> [!Important]
+> This code must be above the Express server configuration and instantiation.

 ```js
 const sqlite3 = require("sqlite3").verbose();